meshcloud/meshcloud-docs/docs/meshstack.how-to.get-started-building-blocks.md

 ## Setup

 To create a new Building Block definition, from Admin Area navigate to “Marketplace > Building Block definitions” and then select “Create new Definition”.
-The configuration process is divided in multiple steps as outlined below.
+The configuration process is divided into multiple steps as outlined below.

 Alternatively, you can switch to “Service Management” UI and navigate to “Building Blocks > Definitions” and then select “Create new Definition”.